 Improving the development and deployment of rapid diagnostic tests in South East Asia

-Despite much scientific and technological progress, and some notable successes, the potential of rapid diagnostic tests has yet to be fully realised in LMICs.
+RDTs offer a significant opportunity to improve healthcare provision in low and middle income countries, for infectious and non-communicable diseases.
+They are revolutionising how disease is diagnosed and treated, and are helping to deliver higher standards of healthcare and greater efficiency across public and private health care sectors as well as at the community level.
 For RDTs to be optimally useful they need to be readily available, perform well and health workers who use them must be trained appropriately.
 Achieving this is dependent on barriers to development and deployment being identified and addressed, and all members of the community working collaboratively to support the process from discovery to deployment.

-In 2016, the Academy of Medical Sciences (AMS) in collaboration with the InterAcademy Partnership for Health held a workshop on ‘Improving the development and deployment of rapid diagnostic tests in LMICs’.
-The findings of the workshop examined a range of barriers that are limiting the development and deployment of rapid diagnostic tests, and discussed possible ways in which these barriers might be overcome, which were published in a report.
+In 2016, the Academy of Medical Sciences (AMS) held a workshop on ‘Improving the development and deployment of rapid diagnostic tests in LMICs’.
+The findings of the workshop examined a range of barriers that are limiting the development and deployment of rapid diagnostic tests, and discussed possible ways in which these barriers might be overcome.
 Highlighted barriers included lack of financial investment, insufficient prioritisation on a national level, the challenging requirements of diagnostic tools in LMICs, complex and heterogeneous regulatory environments, lacking quality assurance systems, ensuring the involvement of both the public and private sectors and the fact that many RDTs are only designed to diagnose a single disease causing agent.

 This two-day workshop of key stakeholders from South East Asia and the UK stimulated thinking around diagnostics in the region focusing on the long term objective to make diagnostic technology accessible and usable for all.
 Through this workshop we moved beyond the approach of looking at only communicable or non-communicable diseases and to look at the patient holistically rather than just the condition, building on the AMS multimorbidity report ‘Multimorbidity: a priority for global health research’.
-The aims of the workshop were to:

 Head of International

 Tel: –View staff bio